jeantessier/TwoStageGuiceProvider-gradle-spock/README.md

 ## Specialized Guice Modules

-Different clients who require a customized `Service` instance need to use a their own module instead of the previous `GenericModule`.
+Different clients who require a customized `Service` instance need to use their own module instead of the previous `GenericModule`.

 A hypothetical client No. 1 could need a module that follows the following specification, that it calls `setupClient1()` on an existing `Service` instance: